Reasons why Devices have inconsistent logical block sizes appear

-Solution 1: Enable mixed block sizes in lvm.conf
+Solution 1: Enable allow_mixed_block_sizes=1 in lvm.conf

 lsblk